trentyou/trentyou.github.io/_posts/2014-12-2-Current progress and first post.md

 _Yeeaaah_

 Overall though, it's been really rewarding learning mobile programming.
-You can immediately see your work  It combines a bit of backend, frontend and UI design into one role and it's easy to see your work
+You can immediately see your work shown on the screen whether you're using the simulator or testing on your own device.
+I feel like mobile programming combines a bit of backend, frontend and UI design into one role and lets you try a little bit of everything.